Create great tasting products with Lactosan Cheese Powders

 Now more than 70 years later, we continue to be at the forefront, developing new processing techniques and product concepts to help food manufacturers globally meet the challenges of tomorrow’s food markets.

-We also have a line of Clean Label Cheese Powders without emulsifying salts.
-The products have been developed in close co-operation with KU Food (The University of Copenhagen) in order to meet the growing demand for Clean Label Foods with no additives (E-numbers).
+We also have a range of Clean Label Cheese Powders without emulsifying salts.
+These products have been developed in close collaboration with KU Food (the University of Copenhagen) to meet the growing demand for Clean Label foods with no additives (E-numbers).

 No, cheese powder is made from cheese and you cannot reverse the process.
 Cheese powder is used in various processed cheeses and imitation cheeses to give a natural, authentic cheese taste.